snowch/vast-docker-compose-examples/hive3x/README.md

 ```bash
 docker exec -it hive3-hiveserver2 beeline -u 'jdbc:hive2://localhost:10000/'
 ```

+> [!TIP]
+> If beeline is unable to connect verify with logs `docker compose logs -f` to ensure you see output similar to `hive3-hiveserver2  | Hive Session ID = xxxxxxxx`.

 Let's test S3a configuration works by trying to create a HIVE SCHEMA.